 April 30, 2011

 OXFORD, Ohio -- Miami beat Bowling Green twice on Saturday afternoon, 7-4 and 2-1 to complete the weekend series sweep at McKie Field.
-Tyler Melling and Sam Dawes completed the efforts with saves in both games.
+Tyler Melling and Brooks Fiala were solid on the mound in their respective starts, while Sam Dawes completed the efforts with saves in both games.

 The RedHawks (26-18, 13-5 MAC) won their seventh and eighth-straight games and put distance between themselves and the third-place Falcons (15-25, 8-10 MAC).
 Miami also kept pace with first-place Kent State, which swept three conference games over the weekend and is two games ahead of the RedHawks.

 In the opener, Melling picked up his sixth win of the season, surrendering three runs on six hits and a walk over 7 2/3 innings pitched.
 He struck out five for his first win since March 26, a span of five outings.

 Melling's only blemish through the first seven innings was a home run in the second to leadoff hitter Jeremy Shay.
 The RedHawks charged back and took the lead for good with three runs in the bottom of the fourth.
 Brad Gschwind opened the frame with a single to left and moved up on a bloop single by Kyle Weldon and a sacrifice bunt by Adam Weisenburger.
 Gschwind scored on Kevin Bower's groundout to the shortstop.
 Bryce Redeker followed Bower's RBI with the go-ahead 2-run shot over the left field fence.

 The RedHawks added another run in the fifth after Ryan Kaup led off with a single to right.
 Jon Edgington and Ryan Brenner loaded the bases with back-to-back bunt singles before Gschwind hit a sacrifice fly to left.